 - Keeping our brains sharp.
 We do drink a lot of coffee here at Swimm.
 But we also hold hackathons and Swimminars, and our sprints keep us sprinting forward.

 Using traditional metrics to measure developer productivity doesn’t work and, in our estimation, causes more harm than good.

 We encourage you to continue to strategize and discuss the topic of productivity openly on your R&D teams.
 Ideally, these conversations should be commonplace and part of building an underlying trust about the fact that there is no magic formula for improving productivity – especially if you find yourself working hard and focused.
 But the conversations are still important.
 We hope that, out of these conversations, you improve overall developer productivity as a winning strategy on your teams.

 Adding Swimm to your tool stack allows you to create documentation that is coupled to the code itself, auto-synced, and always up to date.
-We invite you to try Swimm’s free beta and experience for yourself the benefits of Continuous Documentation: enhanced knowledge sharing, collaboration, automation, and easy onboarding – all leading, of course, to increased developer productivity.
+We invite you to try Swimm’s demo and experience for yourself the benefits of Continuous Documentation: enhanced knowledge sharing, collaboration, automation, and easy onboarding – all leading, of course, to increased developer productivity.